TOSSI-Foundation/oai-nwdaf-ts/README.md

 **Steerable UEs and anchors.** Steerable UEs start on `internet-primary` and may be moved.
 The last `N_ANCHORS` containers are **anchors**: pinned to `internet-secondary` and never steered.
-The anchor keeps the secondary path measurable — without one, the path no session is using only ever reads unknown, and neither rule has two paths to compare.
+The anchor keeps the secondary path measurable.
+Without one, a path no session is using only ever reads unknown, and neither rule has two paths to compare.